 Comments: Can leave residues of acetophenone, 2-phenyl-2-propanol and alpha-methyl-styrene in the material.

 Legal background: Dicumyl peroxide is on the Candidate List (REACH).

-in the AGEC legislation (LOI n° 2020-105).
+In France: The substances on the Candidate List are included in the AGEC legislation (LOI n° 2020-105).

-Test method: No standardised test method available for textiles.
+Test method: No standardised test method available.
 Test equipment: GC-MS.